brunomarchasson/full-hiring/Backend/ddd-and-cqrs-intermediare-senior.md

 ## Step 3

 - For code quality, you can use some tools : which one and why (in a few words) ?
+1. ESLint: For catching errors and enforcing coding standards in JavaScript and TypeScript.
+2. Prettier: For automatically formatting code consistently.
+3. Jest: For testing JavaScript and TypeScript code to ensure correctness.

 - you can consider to setup a ci/cd process : describe the necessary actions in a few words
+1. Integrate Jest and ESLint for running tests and code quality checks on every push/merge.
+2. Use GitHub Actions to automate testing and ensure all checks pass before merging.
+3. Automate the build process to package your application.
+4. Set up deployment scripts to automatically deploy your application to staging/production environments after successful builds.

 #### Evaluation

 - Quality of the code.